FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 Reading the source code more thoroughly, you might wonder about the definition of the coefficients as `coefs = coef_mus + coef_offsets * coef_sigmas`.
 The explanations of the model I have given and also the plot, actually shows the *centered version* of a hierarchical model.
 For me the centered version feels much more intuitive and is easier to explain.
-The downside is that the direct dependency of the local parameters on the global ones make it hard for a sampler like MCMC but also SVI to explore certain regions of the local parameter space.
+The downside is that the direct dependency of the local parameters on the global ones make it hard for a sampler like MCMC but also SVI methods to explore certain regions of the local parameter space.
 This effect is called *funnel* and can be imagined as walking with the the same step length on a bridge that gets narrower and narrower.
 From the point on where the bridge is about as wide as your step length, you might become a bit hesitant to explore more of it.
 As very often the case, a reparameterization overcomes this problem resulting